Cryptography: Signing, Hashing

 The key holder can "sign" data using his private key.

-That signature can be verified by anyone with the signer’s public key, ensuring:
+The signature can be verified by anyone with the signer’s public key, ensuring:

-the data was genuinely signed by the holder of the corresponding private key.
+the data was genuinely signed by the holder of the corresponding private key and has not been modified.

-No usernames or passwords are required — signed data is its own proof.
+No usernames or passwords are required.

 Strong cryptography is hard to defeat (that's why Bitcoin works).